pindab0ter/hansvl.nl/content/blog/2023-10-08-pixel-creation-provisioning-and-maintaining-plesk-servers-using-ansible/index.md

 {{ ansible_local['preferences']['general']['foo'] }}
 ```

-Now for a practical example, removing and installing certain extensions.
-We start by creating a file that outputs JSON.
+But to manage which Plesk extensions are installed, we need facts that are dynamically generated each time we run the
-For this, I chose to write a simple and easily extendable, executable Python file:
+playbook.
+To do that, we need an executable file that returns JSON.
+I chose to write an easily extendable,
+self-executable Python file:

 ```python {caption="/etc/ansible/facts.d/plesk.fact"}
 #!/usr/bin/python3